AdobeDocs/commerce-contributor/src/pages/community/best-practices.md

 ---
-group: community
-title: Community contributed best practices
-redirect_from:
-  - /community/resources/best-practices.html
+title: Best Practices | Commerce Contributor
+description: See our collection of best practices, common solutions, and more!
 ---

+# Best practices

-This section covers a broad scope of Community contributed best and leading practices, common solutions, and recommendations for Magento.
+This section covers a broad scope of community-contributed best and leading practices, common solutions, and recommendations for Magento Open Source projects.

 Topics and areas include: